christianmilson/Udacity-Algorithm-and-Data-Structure-Nanodegree/P1/explanation.md

 ## Project 2

-The task was to implement a file finder
+The task was to implement a file finder.

 For this approach recursion is the way to go, as the search depth is unknown for the given search paramter.

 Time Complexity is O(n) where n is the total number of files present in the directory (including all sub directories)